What I Learned About Whole Grains and White Flour

 Protein 16g 13g

 What do we do with this information, though?
-I mean, it looks fairly even to me.
-The whole wheat flour contains a bit more fat, fiber and protein, but otherwise, why is the whole wheat better?
+It looks fairly even to me.
+The whole wheat flour contains a bit more fat, fiber and protein, but otherwise, why is whole wheat better?

-The whole wheat flour, on the other hand, contains all the natural vitamins and minerals that are contained in the germ, as well as the fiber from the bran.
+The whole wheat flour, on the other hand, contains all the natural vitamins and minerals in the germ and the fiber from the bran.
 And for my money, natural is better.
 One day, my girls will understand this, I hope.
 For now, we get whole grains into them in other ways.

 Other Whole Grains

 As I just mentioned, whole wheat flour is processed.
 If you're looking for a less processed form of wheat, think about trying wheat berries, which are whole wheat kernels, or cracked wheat, which is exactly what it sounds like.
 Both are hearty, nutty, nutritious and filling.

 While white rice has been stripped of its bran coating like white flour, brown rice is a wonderful whole grain that the whole family enjoys.
 It takes a bit longer to cook than white rice, but the subtle nutty flavor and slightly chewy texture are worth the wait.